-The extent to which: Ex G S NS Lessons are encouraging and relationships with learners are positive The school listens to learners' concerns and gives effective support to all groups The school actively promotes equal opportunity and tackles discrimination
+The extent to which the school: Ex G 5 NS Ensures that lessons are encouraging and relationships with learners are positive Listens to learners' concerns and gives effective support to all groups Actively promotes equal opportunity and tackles discrimination

 Most of the evidence will come from the Lesson Observations.
 There is a section of the Lesson Observation Form on the Learning Environment, and also a specific line asking if "All learners are encouraged by the teacher to be engaged in the lesson.
 These are obviously key pieces of information.
 It will also be necessary to observe learners around the school and between lessons.